garfix/nligems/data/shrdlu.md

+PhD thesis of Winograd, supervised by Seymour Papert.

 SHRDLU has an impressive list of features.
 Over 50 years old, it still is the most expressive natural language processing system ever.

  - It allows question, imperative and declarative sentences